adrianprv/HKF-Memory-Hard-Key-Derivation-Function-Passwords/README.md

 The beauty of this design is that any stream cipher can be used also any step can be configurated or improved.

 <b>Usage</b>

-voi GetHashKey(unsigned char* password, int passwordLength, unsigned char* salt, int saltLength, int megabytes, int rounds, unsigned char* output)
+void GetHashKey(unsigned char* password, int passwordLength, unsigned char* salt, int saltLength, int megabytes, int rounds, unsigned char* output)

 IN:
 - password, up to 256 bytes